BitcoinDesign/Guide/guide/payments/receive.md

 - **Label** – For example, the name of who is sending the payment (optional)
 - **Message** – For example, the purpose of payment (optional)

-Not all applications support storing or even sharing payment links with these details.
+Not all applications support storing additional information, or sharing payment links with these details.
 When providing this functionality, find the right balance between convenience and usefulness for your target audience.
-Try to also think of ways that you can make inputting these details take less time, so it isn't burdensome.
+Consider ways that can make the input of these details easy, not burdensome.

 <div class="image-slide-gallery">